openalea/lpy/doc/user/integration.rst

         lsystem.plot(lstring)

 In such case, the viewer used to plot the 3D scene can be parameterized (By default it is the PlantGLViewer).
 For this the function ``registerPlotter`` of the lpy module can be used.
-It allows to register a plotter whose interface are expected
+It allows to register a plotter whose following interface are expected

 .. code-block:: python